Tom Major-Ball: Later career and life

 Tom married the dancer Gwendolyn (Gwen) Minny Coates on 4 May 1929, who had helped nurse Kitty in her final weeks.
 With his stage career now over, the couple moved to 260 Longfellow Road, Worcester Park, Surrey, where he founded Major's Garden Ornaments, manufacturing garden gnomes and other garden ornaments.
 The couple had four children: Thomas Aston (b.
 June 1929, who died shortly after birth), Pat Major-Ball (later Dessoy) (b.
 1930), Terry Major-Ball (b.
 July 1932), and John Major (b.
 29 March 1943).
 The ornaments business prospered and the family achieved a reasonable middle-class standard of living, described by John Major as being "comfortable but not well off."
 The family owned a car, and both Pat and Terry were able to go to private school.
 This was not to last however, as World War II saw the business lose most of its customers and suppliers.

 By the early 1950s the business was in such serious trouble that Tom Major was forced to seek out a loan which was then recalled, resulting in severe financial difficulties for the family.
 The family were no longer able to afford to live in Worcester Park, and they moved to a cramped rented flat at Coldharbour Lane, Brixton owned by Tom Moss, Major's (illegitimate) son.
 Tom Major sought to move the family to Canada, but his application was rejected due to his poor eyesight.
 Terry kept the business going, and it was later sold in 1959.
 The money from the sale enabled the family to move to a larger residence at 80 Burton Road, Brixton.

 Tom Major-Ball died on 27 March 1962.
 It is claimed by John Major that when his father was dying, "every act in the country trooped through to perform at the bed of their dying fellow artiste."

 His widow, Gwen, survived him by more than eight years; dying in September 1970 at the age of 65, shortly before John's marriage to Norma Wagstaff.

 After John Major became Prime Minister, there was considerable media interest in his father's colourful background.
 Journalist Bruce Anderson described Tom Major-Ball as "one of the most fascinating characters of the century".

 Legacy

-It has been suggested by Bowie expert Nicholas Pegg that David Bowie got the idea of the character Major Tom's name in his song Space Oddity from seeing an old circus poster featuring fellow Brixton resident Tom Major.
+It has been suggested by writer Nicholas Pegg that David Bowie got the idea of the character Major Tom's name in his song Space Oddity from seeing an old circus poster featuring fellow Brixton resident Tom Major.